vaginessa/blog/articles/2016/10-javascript-optimization-by-using.md

 }

 // this "upgrades" rawArray object from being Array instance
-// to Note instance.
-Note: if rawAray is not Array instance,
+// to Note instance by patching prototype chain.
-// bad things will happen
-function toNote(rawArray: any): Note {
+// Beware: if rawAray is not Array instance, bad things will happen function toNote(rawArray: any): Note {
   Object.setPrototypeOf(rawArray, Note.prototype);
   return rawArray as Note;
 }

-// now we can can treat a raw array as Note object by patching class type
-// of existing object
-const rawNote = [1, "first note", ... more properties];
+// one way to convert raw array to object const rawNote = [1, "first note", ... more properties];
 const note = toNote(rawNote);
 const title = note.Title();